Home Vancouver’s Sea to Sky Region Britannia Mine Museum National Historic Site Toys Through the Decades at Britannia Mine Museum at Christmas

 Photos With Santa is the Christmas-themed event at the Britannia Mine Museum.
 It takes place at the historic site on a couple of weekends in December.

-In 2025 the winter holiday event at the museum is called Toys Thru the Decades and it takes place on the weekends of December 6th & 7th and 13th & 14th.
-It’s similar to the Christmas event at the museum in previous years, except that this year instead of getting a professional photo taken for a fee, you can take them on your phone for free.
-There are also displays of vintage toys to enjoy.
+In 2025 the winter holiday event at the museum was called Toys Through the Decades and happened on the weekends of December 6th and 7th and 13th and 14th.
+It was similar to the Christmas event at the museum in previous years, except that this past year instead of getting a professional photo taken for a fee, you could take them on your phone for FREE.
+There were also displays of vintage toys to enjoy.
+Whether this holiday event is themed the same in 2026 is to be determined.

 In past years, with Photos With Santa, you could pay just for the Photos With Santa experience (which also included access to exhibits in the lower level of the museum, including the gold panning).
 If you paid for regular admission to the entire site, however, like you would on a regular day, the photos were included at no extra charge.
-In 2025, however, to celebrate the museum’s 50th anniversary, photos with Santa Claus are FREE, as is access to the lower level of the museum.
+In 2025, however, to celebrate the museum’s 50th anniversary, photos with Santa Claus were FREE, as was access to the lower level of the museum.
+This likely will not be the case again in 2026, though exact details are to be confirmed.

 Visit the Britannia Mine Museum website for details about the event.